memfault/interrupt/_posts/2019-12-17-zero-to-main-rust-1.md

 ...
 ```

-Same as in the original post, our compiler has set the lowest bit of our reset handler to one (to indicate a thumb2 function), so `from_scratch::reset_handler` is what we're looking for
+Same as in the original post, our compiler has set the lowest bit of our reset handler to one to indicate a thumb2 function, so `from_scratch::reset_handler` is what we're looking for.

 ## Writing a Reset_Handler